MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 * create functions in the database

 The association of security principals to security roles can be defined individually, or by using security groups that are defined in Azure AD.
-The commands are defined in [Setting role-based access control rules](../security-roles.md).
+The commands are defined in [Security roles management](../security-roles.md).